atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 0
 liked it prodigiotify, and that she fhouid be glad if he would put her in a way to make some agreeable acquaintance, as people looked fo wild in London who had no body to speak to.
 M %
-“Nothing
+Nothing
 1
 I
 f
 I
 0
 210 .
-“Nothing more easy, " replied he ^ “only give cards with your tea and cof“ “and I will engage you will have
-“as pretty a fet of acquaintance in a
+Nothing more easy, " replied he ^ only give cards with your tea and cof and I will engage you will have as pretty a fet of acquaintance in a
 *
-“fortnight as any family in London."
+fortnight as any family in London."
 I
-“But one cannot expect people to come here, " Said Mrs. Selby; “and “it may be a great while before I am “fettled in my house."
+But one cannot expect people to come here, " Said Mrs. Selby; and it may be a great while before I am fettled in my house."
 /
 « ft
-“That is true, " answered he “Why “then, fuppose you go into the. lodg ‘‘ ings I showed you,, till yourhouse is. “ready.
-The diningroom is large e“ “.
-I believe, to hold four or five “tables.
-You may move, into them “tonight, and.shave a.rout; tomorrow."
+That is true, " answered he Why then, fuppose you go into the. lodg ‘‘ ings I showed you,, till yourhouse is. ready.
+The diningroom is large e .
+I believe, to hold four or five tables.
+You may move, into them tonight, and.shave a.rout; tomorrow."
 Maria smile! her approbation, and told him that be was very expeditious, and
 «